zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 * it is possible to use the attribute `meta` to flag an entity type as a `meta` (e.g. used to describe/categorize other entities)

+*Note* : if you end up with an `if` in the definition of your entity, this probably means that you need two separate entities that implement the `ITree` interface and get the result from `.children()` which ever entity is concerned.

 Inheritance
 ```````````
 XXX feed me